 When the KPA1500 is plugged in, and the power supply rear-panel switch is on, the KPA1500 may appear to be "on" or "off".
 When "off", the main power supplies are switched off, but one small unswitched supply remains on.
-The microcontroller stays in a low-power "sleep" state, responsive to the power button, a REMOTE back panel voltage, an ACC connector pull-down, or arrival of characters on the Host PC USB connector.
+The microcontroller stays in a low power "sleep" state, responsive to the power button, a REMOTE back panel voltage, an ACC connector pull-down, and arrival of characters on the Host PC USB connector.
 The main power supply may be turned on by sending ^ON1; via the USB Host.
-When the amplifier is "off", the USB connection may lose a character or two while waking, so precede ^ON1; with a few semicolons until the KPA1500 responds.
-We plan Wakeup On LAN (WOL) capability in a future firmware update.
+When the amplifier is "off", the USB connection may not respond to a few characters while waking, so precede ^ON1; with a few semicolons until the KPA1500 responds.